JohnMismash/Objective_Sample_Project/objective-coding-test/README.md

 - The SECRET_KEY is unique ot every Django project, and can be changed during development phases.
 - 'python manage.py migrate' syncs all local settings with the db.sqlite3 database.
 - 'python manage.py createsuperuser' creates a SuperUser to manage all admin settings such as users or groups.
+- The request.user parameter can allow the develop to see the admins and users who request the page.

 Solution Notes:
 - The Jobs and corresponding Applicants have a one to many relationship, where one Job may have multiple Applicants.